Google Analytics Client ID offers infinite possibilities for marketers

 It is important to note that in case if the user does not have any source information then the user source will be attributed to a direct channel.

 Offline remarketing for conversion

-The primary requirement for GA and CRM integration is availability of a common key between the two data sets.
-This can be done by either of two ways: –
+The primary requirement for GA and CRM integration is the availability of a common key between the two data sets.
+This can be done in either of two ways: –

 - Expose the CRM ID onto the website and pass it to GA as a custom dimension.